-The DRA believes that the plaintiffs' claims in this case are without merit and it intends to vigorously defend itself.
+The DRA believes that the plaintiffs' claims in this case are without merit and will continue to vigorously defend itself.
 An adverse decision or ruling that requires the DRA to pay monetary damages, however, could reduce recoveries on the Restructuring Bonds.
 On December 6, 2019, the plaintiffs sought leave to file a proposed second amended complaint ("SAC").
 By order entered on April 14, 2020 ("April 2020 Order"), the Court granted plaintiffs request to file the SAC.
 Pursuant to the April 2020 Order, the defendants, including the DRA, were permitted to rely on their previously filed motions to dismiss and to file supplements thereto to address any additional issues raised by the SAC.
 Supplemental motions to dismiss were filed by the defendants, including the DRA, on May 21, 2020.
 The plaintiffs filed objections to the motions to dismiss on August 10, 2020.
-The defendants (including the DRA) filed replies in October 2020 and the matter is now sub judice with the Court.
+The defendants (including the DRA) filed replies in October 2020.
+By memorandum opinion and order dated December 27, 2021 (Dismissal Order"), the court granted all of the defendants' motions to dismiss, and judgment was entered on January 4, 2022 closing the adversary proceeding case.
+On January 12, 2022, the plaintiffs filed a notice of appeal with respect to the Dismissal Order, and the appeal remains pending in the First Circuit Court of Appeals.